top of page

 We are happy to announce we are OPEN for in-person worship!

-Join us on December 21, for The Fourth Sunday of Advent, Holy Eucharist Service at 11.00 am.
+Join us on January 11, for The Baptism of the Lord, Holy Eucharist Service at 9.30 am.

 With improving public health news, Bishop Susan Bell has decided that masking is now optional in all church buildings.
 People of course, are still free to wear masks according to their comfort level and personal health situation, and we thank everyone in advance for respecting each other's decisions in this time of transition.